Science, history, and a personal quest come together in this thought-provoking feature-length documentary.

 VENUS A QUEST was selected for the NEW ZEALAND INTERNATIONAL FILM FESTIVALS 2013.

-It will screen at the opening of the STARLIGHT FESTIVAL at Lake Tekapo.
+It also screened at the opening of the STARLIGHT FESTIVAL at Lake Tekapo.
 The region is reknown for the clarity of it's sky and freedom from light pollution which is why the area has been declared a gold-level International Sky Reserve.

 NZ Herald article: http://www.nzherald.co.nz/nz/news/article.cfm?c_id=1&objectid=10814955